What is Oxford Word of the Year?

-Oxford Dictionaries, as a global leader in language, was among the first institutions to have a Word of the Year.
+Oxford Languages, was among the first institutions to have a Word of the Year.
 We know that language matters; this is a concept that continues to be close to our hearts.
 The Oxford Word of the Year is a word or expression that we can see has attracted a great deal of interest over the last 12 months.
 Every year, candidates for Word of the Year are debated and one is eventually chosen that is judged to reflect the ethos, mood, or preoccupations of that particular year and to have lasting potential as a word of cultural significance.

 The candidates for the Word of the Year are drawn from evidence gathered by our extensive language research program, including the Oxford Corpus, which gathers around 150 million words of current English from web-based publications each month.
 Sophisticated software allows our expert lexicographers to identify new and emerging words and examine the shifts in how more established words are being used.

 Dictionary editors also flag notable words for consideration throughout the year and use other sources of data to identify contenders.

 We regularly take into account the many suggestions sent to us via social media.